Blue Chips: Plot

-Pete Bell, a college basketball coach for the NCSA program Western University Dolphins in Los Angeles, is under a lot of pressure.
-His team is not winning as often as it once did and his successful program needs to attract new star players.
-But the brightest stars of the future—the so-called "blue-chip" prospects—are secretly being paid by other schools.
+Pete Bell, the head coach of the Western University Dolphins basketball team in Los Angeles, faces mounting pressure as the program struggles to maintain its previous success and recruit top prospects.
+As he seeks to attract highly regarded high school players, Bell becomes increasingly aware of allegations that some competing college programs are providing improper financial incentives to recruits.

-This practice is forbidden in the college game, but Pete is desperate after a losing season.
-A school booster, greedy "friend of the program" Happy, will stop at nothing to land these star high school players for Western's next season and gets the okay from the coach to do so.
-This includes offering a new car to the gigantic Neon Boudeaux (Shaq), a house and job to the mother of Butch McRae, and a tractor to the father of farm boy Ricky Roe, as well as a bag filled with cash.
+This practice is prohibited in college games, but Pete decides to use it following a losing season.
+A school booster named Happy manages the recruitment of several high-school players for Western’s next season with the coach’s approval.
+These recruitments include offering a new car to Neon Boudeaux, a house and a job to Butch McRae’s mother, and a tractor and a bag of cash to Ricky Roe’s father.

 With sportswriter Ed suspecting a scandal, Pete continues to be contaminated by demands from the players and a dirty association with the booster.
 His ex-wife, a former guidance counselor, agrees to tutor Neon, who has below average grades, but she feels betrayed when she realizes Pete lied to her about the new athletes receiving illegal inducements to attend the school.

-Pete comes to realize that one of his senior players, Tony, a personal favorite, had "shaved points" in a game his freshman season, conspiring to beat a gambling point spread after carefully reviewing a video of the freshman season game depicting Tony's unusual behavior.
+Pete realizes that one of his senior players, Tony, a personal favorite, had "shaved points" in a game his freshman season to beat a gambling point spread, after carefully reviewing a video of a freshman season game depicting Tony's unusual behavior.
 Pete is disgusted at what he and his program have become.

 Western University has a big nationally televised game coming up versus Indiana, the #1 team in the country, coached by Bob Knight.
 After winning the game, Pete cannot bear the guilt of having cheated.
 At a press conference, he confesses to the entire scandal and resigns as head coach.
-Leaving the press conference and the arena, Pete walks past a playground with kids playing basketball—he approaches, then helps coach them.
+Leaving the press conference and the arena, Pete walks past a playground with kids playing basketball.
+He approaches and helps coach them.

 An epilogue later reveals that the university would be suspended from tournament play for three years.
-Pete did continue to coach, but at the high school level; Tony graduated and played pro ball in Europe; Ricky Roe got injured and returned home to run the family farm, and Neon and Butch dropped out of college, but both now play in the NBA.
+Pete did continue to coach, but at the high school level, Tony graduated and played pro ball in Europe, Ricky Roe got injured and returned home to run the family farm, and Neon and Butch dropped out of college but both now play in the NBA.